Panmoni/yapbay/app/blog/_posts/yapbay-uvp.md

 She uses YapBay to make a remittance through mobile money, which is popular and widely used in many parts of Africa.

-Offer 1: On YapBay, Lucy finds Daniel, a fellow New Yorker who can take her 200 USD and in return offer 200 USDC.
+**Offer 1**: On YapBay, Lucy finds Daniel, a fellow New Yorker who can take her 200 USD and in return offer 200 USDC.

-Offer 2: She then links to an offer by James in Kenya who can receive the 200 USDC and in turn deposit 20,000 Kenyan shillings (around 200 USD) into George's mobile money account.
+**Offer 2**: She then links to an offer by James in Kenya who can receive the 200 USDC and in turn deposit 20,000 Kenyan shillings (around 200 USD) into George's mobile money account.

 Thus, YapBay allows for remittances using popular local payment methods in regions with limited banking infrastructure.